lutechsource/MiSTerStuff/GroovyMiSTer/mame_documentation.md

 Mame will now boot up on both the MiSTer and PC.

 >[!NOTE]
 Controls are handled through the PC.
-You **CANNOT** use controllers connected to MiSTer to play games over Groovy MiSTer.
-Remember you will have to configure MAME to fit your needs.
-Things like controls, location of your games, etc.
+You **CANNOT** use controllers connected to MiSTer to play games over Groovy MiSTer. <BR><BR>Remember you will have to configure MAME to fit your needs.
+Things like controls, location of your games, etc. <BR><BR>The version of Groovy MAME in this documentation used 0.261 ROMS.